Sound Mode

 // 💥 Runtime: Cannot read properties of undefined (reading 'toUpperCase')

-Sound mode: any cannot bypass structural checks.
+Sound mode: any is only assignable to any and unknown.
 Use unknown with proper narrowing instead:

 const data: unknown = JSON.parse(input);